zhaoyun830/search-guard-docs/_content/_docs_signals/actions_email.md

 **html_body:** Defines the content of the mail as HTML.
 Mustache templates can be used to render attributes from the watch runtime data.

+**attachments** Defines which attachments to be included.
+See [Request](#Request) for details.

+**attachments.name** Name of the attachment to be included, e.g. 'report.pdf'.

+**attachments.type** Currently you can attach the Signal runtime as JSON ('runtime') and any arbitrary response from a HTTP request ('request').
+Multiple attachments are allowed.
+See [Request](#Request) for details.

-**request** You can include the response of any arbitrary HTTP request to the sent mail as an attachment, e.g. include a PDF, JSON or a CSV file from an endpoint to the sent mail.
+**attachments.request** You can include the response of any arbitrary HTTP request to the sent mail as an attachment, e.g. include a PDF, JSON or a CSV file from an endpoint to the sent mail.

-**request.method:** Specifies the HTTP request method.
+**attachments.request.method:** Specifies the HTTP request method.
 Required.
 One of `GET`, `POST`, `PUT` or `DELETE`.

-**request.url:** The URL of the HTTP endpoint.
+**attachments.request.url:** The URL of the HTTP endpoint.
 Required.

-**request.path:** Overrides the path of the specified URL.
+**attachments.request.path:** Overrides the path of the specified URL.
 Can be used to specify dynamic paths using Mustache templates.
 Optional.

-**request.query_params:** Overrides the query part of the specified URL.
+**attachments.request.query_params:** Overrides the query part of the specified URL.
 Can be used to specify dynamic queries using Mustache templates.
 Optional.

-**request.body:** The body of the HTTP request.
+**attachments.request.body:** The body of the HTTP request.
 Optional.
 Mustache templates can be used to render attributes from the watch runtime data.

-**request.headers:** Specifies HTTP headers to be sent along the request.
+**attachments.request.headers:** Specifies HTTP headers to be sent along the request.
 Optional.

-**request.auth:** Optional.
+**attachments.request.auth:** Optional.
 The authentication method for the HTTP request.
 See [Authentication](#authentication) for details.

-**tls:** Configuration for TLS connections.
+**attachments.tls:** Configuration for TLS connections.
 See [TLS](#tls) for details.

-**attachments** Defines which attachments to be included.
-See [Request](#Request) for details.

-**attachments.name** Name of the attachment to be included, e.g. 'report.pdf'.

-**attachments.type** Currently you can attach the Signal runtime as JSON ('runtime') and any arbitrary response from a HTTP request ('request').
-Multiple attachments are allowed.
-See [Request](#Request) for details.

 Please note that it is mandatory to specify at least one `text_body` or a `html_body`.
 You can of course provide both, a`text_body` and a `html_body` inside an email action.